04 Oct Steve Turre

 Photo: Courtesy of Steve Turre

-Praised by his peers, acclaimed by audiences on four continents, Steve Turre is recognized as one of the best trombonists in the world, a pioneer in using seashells as an instrument.
+Praised by his peers, acclaimed by audiences on seven continents, Steve Turre is recognized as one of the best trombonists in the world, a pioneer in using seashells as an instrument.
 We sat down for a talk with a man at peace with himself and on a mission to bring joy and happiness to the world.

 By Victoria Adelaide + Brooks Giles III | OCT 23.
 2017